 Five Reasons to Avoid the Emergency Room in the U.S.

-However, the way the ER is set up in the US should make you a lot more wary of going there in a non-emergency situation.
-To better help you understand, here are 5 reasons you should avoid the ER in the United States.
+However, the way the ER is set up in the US should make you be more cautious when going there in a non-emergency situation.
+To better help you understand, here are 5 reasons why you should avoid the ER in the United States.

 1. Emergency Room costs are extremely high

 One thing that catches international students by surprise about the U.S. healthcare system is the comparatively high costs.
 Healthcare in the U.S. is privatized and complicated, which creates the opportunity for providers to charge higher rates for medical services as opposed to other countries.